muhammad-fiaz/portfolio/backend/README.md

 ## Description

-It is responsible for handling API requests, managing the database, and implementing data logic.
+It is responsible for handling API requests, managing the database, and implementing data logic and other backend functionality

 ## Tech Stack